rybak/jira-gource/README.md

   several histories into one, perhaps grouping them in folders by project key, to complement the existing partition by summary prefixes (see function generate_folder() in history_converter.py)
+* Create `config_lib.py` with some helpers to make creation of config.py easier.
+* Rewrite README.
+* Release version 1.0